Information about Faculty Grants

 Responsibilities of Awardees

-3. If the awardee is unable to either begin or complete the project, then the unused funds must be returned to the Faculty Grant Fund.
+If the awardee is unable to either begin or complete the project, then the unused funds must be returned to the Faculty Grants Fund.

-4. Individuals who receive Faculty Grants must present the results of the proposed activity or project to the Selection Committee upon its completion in a Final Report.
+Upon the completion of the proposed activity or project, Faculty Grant awardees must present the results to the Selection Committee in a Final Report.

-5. Grant recipients must acknowledge that funding was provided by ASIFA-Hollywood through the Animation Educators Forum.
+Grant recipients must acknowledge that funding was provided by ASIFA-Hollywood’s Animation Educators Forum.
 This applies to each time that the work is published or presented.
 Examples that would fulfill this requirement include an acknowledgement in an introduction to a book or the inclusion of the logo/credit line in a film (official AEF logos will be supplied upon request).

-If you have any questions regarding the AEF Faculty Grant, please email aef_facultygrants@animationeducatorsforum.org.
+If you have any questions regarding the AEF Faculty Grants program, please send an email to: aef_facultygrants@animationeduatorsforum.org.